gekkobudiutama/datacleaner_function/README.md

 # iharalabequipment
-Python tools for to make life in Ihara laboratory easier
+Try to corporate this tools to your daily life in Ihara (or probably other) Laboratory.